Skip to main content

 };

-// Get DQC data for a requestId (optional)
+// Get DQC data for a requestId.
+Always returns a payload — on failure (or when

 export const getDQCData = async (